franvillamil/franvillamil.github.io/post_R_google_cloud.md

 tmux attach
 ```

-Use `cmd-B d` to detach or get back to console.
+Use `ctrl-b d` to detach or get back to console.

 To get a rough estimate of memory available: